 The Slave River sub-basin aligns with the Water Survey of Canada sub-basin 07N (Water Survey of Canada 2024) and consists of land that drains into the Slave River downstream from the Slave River confluence with the Peace River to the Alberta-Northwest Territories border (Figure 41).
 Human settlement in this region is limited and is covered by the northern portion of the Regional Municipality of Wood Buffalo and the eastern section of Improvement District No. 24 (Wood Buffalo) (Alberta Municipal Affairs 2024).
-Despite the existence of the historic settlement of Smith's Landing (Fitzgerald), year-round communities currently do not exist in the Alberta portion of these communities is recorded in Statistics Canada's 2021 Population Census.
+Despite the existence of the historic settlement of Smith's Landing (Fitzgerald), year-round communities currently do not exist in the Alberta portion of this sub-basin17.
+Multiple First Nation reserves are evident but currently no population for these communities is recorded in Statistics Canada's 2021 Population Census.
 This section will explore the environmental dimensions, sector analysis and changing demand of water use in this sub-basin.